Sustainable Agriculture Associate of Applied Science Degree

 End-of-Course Outcomes: Explain principles of soil formation and classification; determine soil physical, chemical, and biological properties; utilize the principles of soil and water conservation; interpret soil analysis; and determine application of fertilizers.

-HALT 2421 Small Scale Farming
+HALT 2421 Small Farming

 Course Description: Instruction in small farming techniques with emphasis on horticulture science including comprehensive and profitable guidelines.
 Topics include herbs, fruit, nut, and vegetable crops.